 Why Does My Rottweiler Stand Between My Legs?

-There are two ways to answer the question of why your Rottweiler stands between your legs.
+There are two ways to answer why your Rottweiler stands between your legs.
 The difference is found in training.

-Contrast this with a Rottweiler that has been trained to stand between your legs as a learned skill (see the next section for more on this).
+Contrast this with a Rottweiler trained to stand between your legs as a learned skill (see the next section for more on this).
 In this case, your Rottie is standing between your legs on cue because this is what the situation requires.

 Learn About Teaching a Rottweiler to Stand Between Your Legs